 Starting in August 2019, she will join the Center for Healthy Minds at UW-Madison as a postdoctoral researcher bringing a Tibetan medical and biocultural perspective to their research on wellbeing and healthy minds.
 She has maintained private clinical practices in Atlanta and Vienna, and will be shifting clinical work to Madison this summer.
 She sees a wide spectrum of conditions including cancer, metabolic, and neurologic disorders with particular attention to subtle mental and physical patterns that lead to chronic and persistent conditions.
 She works closely with patients on health practices that support their spiritual practice, and vice versa.
-Her approach looks at the natural cycles, internal and external, that support our body-mind’s compassion and wisdom, and treating through nutritional, lifestyle, medicinal and external therapeutic approaches that support an individual’s healing and flourishing.
-She is deeply indebted to the great kindness of her root teacher in dharma Kyabgön Phakchok Rinpoche, and that of her Tibetan medical teachers throughout my education.
+Her approach looks at the natural cycles, internal and external, that support our body-mind’s compassion and wisdom, and treating through nutritional, lifestyle, medicinal, and external therapeutic approaches that support an individual’s healing and flourishing.
+She is deeply indebted to the great kindness of her root teacher in dharma, Phakchok Rinpoche, and that of her Tibetan medical teachers throughout her education.